codemodsquad/babel-parse-wild-code/README.md

 works around this for older versions of Babel 7 by extracting the options for `@babel/parser` from the user's Babel config.

-If `babel-parse-wild-code` fails to load `@babel/core`, `@babel/parser`, or the Babel config from the user's project, or the file is ts/tsx, it falls back to parsing with reasonable default options.
+If `babel-parse-wild-code` fails to load `@babel/core`, `@babel/parser`, or the Babel config from the user's project, it falls back to parsing with reasonable default options.

 # API